-High School Psychology Teacher: Requirements, Job Duties and Salary Info
+High School Psychology Teacher: Requirements, Job Duties & Salary Info

 To teach high school psychology, one must go through the steps to become a certified teacher, which typically includes earning a bachelor's degree in teacher education or the subject one desires to teach.
 Although some certified school psychologists teach high school psychology courses, it's not necessary to be a licensed psychologist to teach psychology in a secondary school.